-16. Jacob blessed his sons and Ephraim and Manasseh Israel stretched out his right hand, and laid it upon Ephraim's head, who was the younger, and his left hand upon Manasseh's head, guiding his hands wittingly; for Manasseh was the firstborn. ...
+16. Jacob blessed his sons and Ephraim and Manasseh

+Israel stretched out his right hand, and laid it upon Ephraim's head, who was the younger, and his left hand upon Manasseh's head, guiding [LXX crossing] his hands wittingly; for Manasseh was the firstborn. ...
 17 When Joseph saw that his father laid his right hand upon the head of Ephraim, it displeased him (48:14-17)

-"In the same way that priests lift their hands in blessing, so parents place their hands on the heads of their children when they bless them. (...
-Jacob blessed his grandsons, Ephraim and Manasseh, by placing his hands on their heads.)
+"In the same way that priests lift their hands in blessing, so parents place their hands on the heads of their children when they bless them.
+(For example, in the Bible, Jacob blessed his grandsons, Ephraim and Manasseh, by placing his hands on their heads.)
 Placing the hands on another person is symbolic not only of transferring blessing but also of passing on authority.
-In talmudic times, scholars received their rabbinic ordination through the symbolic act of placing of the hands."
-(EJ Jr; Rona 11)
+In talmudic times, scholars received their rabbinic ordination through the symbolic act of placing of the hands (known as semikhah)."
+(Encyclopedia Judaica Jr; Rona 11.)